 ECSS-Q-ST-60_0480392

-The DPA shall be performed on 3 samples per lot/date code for the following non-space qualified part types, as a minimum relays and commercial parts.
+The DPA shall be performed on 3 samples per lot/date code for the following non-space qualified part types, as a minimum relays, oscillators and commercial parts, which is validated during PCB if that was agreed between both parties.

+DPA can be performed on samples submitted to either endurance or radiation tests.

 ECSS-Q-ST-60_0480516

 DPA may be carried out on representative samples of the components families when the following three conditions are met: